Star Wars parade celebrates town's link

 Star Wars parade marks Pembroke Dock's movie link

-A Pembrokeshire town's connection to the Star Wars movies is the focus of a community festival and parade.
+A Pembrokeshire town's connection to the Star Wars movies has been the focus of a community festival and parade.

-It marks the construction of the full-size Millennium Falcon spaceship built in the town in 1979 for the movie The Empire Strikes Back.
+It marked the construction of the full-size Millennium Falcon spaceship built in the town in 1979 for the movie The Empire Strikes Back.

-Saturday's festival, Pembroke Dock Celebrates, includes a Star Wars-themed procession and lightsaber demos.
+Saturday's festival, Pembroke Dock Celebrates, included a Star Wars-themed procession and lightsaber demos.

-It ends with the last performance of a play about the spaceship's construction which has been touring Wales.
+It ended with the last performance of a play about the spaceship's construction which has been touring Wales.

 Lightspeed from Pembroke Dock was written by Pembrokeshire-born Star Wars fan Mark Williams.